-Bible believers on the other hand believed that the world was actually flat, even hundreds of years after the arrival of their saviour Jesus Christ.
+Bible believers, on the other hand, believed that the world was actually flat, even hundreds of years after the arrival of their savior Jesus Christ.

-To stop the truth from spreading that the world was indeed round the Catholic Church condemned Galileo the famous astronomer to prison.
-So much for wanting to know the truth.
+To stop the truth from spreading that the world was indeed spherical, the Catholic Church condemned Galileo, the famous astronomer, to prison.
+So much for wanting to know about the truth.

 9. Athena (Athens) versus Jesus (Jerusalem)

-Athena, the Goddess of wisdom showed up in Athens, which is how the name Athens came about.
+Athena, the Goddess of wisdom, showed up in Athens.
+This is how the name Athens came about.
 For the capital of Greece to be named after a Greek Goddess says a lot.

 You can read about my trip to Israel and Jerusalem in 2000 in another post of mine.
-It was a real eye opener.
-At the time I was allowed to enter inside the Dome of the Rock with the golden roof and that was a big highlight.
+It was a real eye-opener.
+When I was allowed to enter inside the Dome of the Rock with the golden roof, that was a big highlight.
 It’s a beautiful building.

 10. Aphrodite, Goddess of Love versus Madonna